computproteomics/ProteoMaker/README.md

 - [X] True FDR for estimated FDR of 0.01/0.05
 - [X] TPR (found proportion of correct differentially regulated proteins (FDR < 0.05/0.01)
 - [X] Sum of squares residuals towards actual fold-changes
+- [X] TODO: Dynamic range (max-min on log-scale)
+- [X] TODO: (only in silico) mean of std. dev. within replicates (on log-scale)
 - [X] Proportion of proteins with miscleaved peptides
 - [X] Proportion of regulated proteins with wrong identified peptides (FDR < 0.01/0.05)
 - [X] Distribution of quantitative values, how assymmetric (skewness)

 #### PTM level

- - [X] Number of quantitatvely represented proteoforms in data set (including combined ones)
+ - [X] Number of quantitatively represented proteoforms in data set (including combined ones) (TODO: is that calculated from experimental data?)
  - [X] Number modified peptides
  - [X] Distribution of proteoforms per protein (summarized by mean?)
  - [X] Proportion of modified peptides with identical non-modified form